navtejsingh/pix2sky/README.md

 This routine was coded as part of research paper "Parallel astronomical data processing with Python: Recipes for multicore machines", published in Astronomy and Computing.
 Astro-ph link: http://arxiv.org/abs/1306.0573.

 Thank you for downloading pix2sky code.
-It includes three different versions of the same code - pix2sky_serial.py for running code in serial mode, pix2sky_multi.py for running on multicore/multiprocessor machines and pix2sky_pp.py uses external parallel python library.
+It includes four different versions of the same code - pix2sky_serial.py for running code in serial mode, pix2sky_multi.py for running on multicore/multiprocessor machines, pix2sky_pp.py uses external parallel python library and pix2sky.py (pix2sky_mpi.py) for running code on computer cluster using MPI.

 - Following requirements should be met to run the code.